adamsoffer/next-apollo-example/README.md

 On initial page load, while on the server and inside `getInitialProps`, we invoke the Apollo method,  [`getDataFromTree`](http://dev.apollodata.com/react/server-side-rendering.html#getDataFromTree).
 This method returns a promise; at the point in which the promise resolves, our Apollo Client store is completely initialized.

-This example relies on [graph.cool](graph.cool) for its GraphQL backend.
+This example relies on [graph.cool](http://graph.cool) for its GraphQL backend and [Styletron](http://styletron.js.org) for it's CSS-in-JS solution.